or-fusion/pao/doc/readthedocs/examples.rst

 This problem has has linear upper- and lower-level problems with different objectives in each level.
-Thus, this problem can be represented in PAO using a Pyomo model representation and the ``LinearBilevelProblem`` representation.
+Thus, this problem can be represented in PAO using a Pyomo model representation and the ``LinearMultilevelProblem`` representation.

 Using Pyomo